openvswitch/ovs/Documentation/tutorials/ovs-conntrack.rst

 To start tracking a packet, it first needs to match a flow, which has action as "ct".
 This action sends the packet through the connection tracker.
-To identify that a packet is an "untracked" packet, the ct_state in the flow match filed must be set to "-trk", which means it is not a tracked packet.
+To identify that a packet is an "untracked" packet, the ct_state in the flow match field must be set to "-trk", which means it is not a tracked packet.
 Once the packet is sent to the connection tracker, then only we will know about its conntrack state.  (i.e. whether this packet represents start of a new connection or the packet belongs to an existing connection or it is